71zenith/kiseki/README.md

   </a>
 </p>

-This contains the nix flakes to build an identical copy of my system
+This contains the nix flakes to build an identical copy of my system.

 ![](./resources/screenshot4.png)